 Choosing schools to rank

-On your application, you will choose up to 6 schools, and your zoned school, for the lottery.
+On your application, you will select up to 6 schools and your zoned school(s) for the enrollment priority process.

 How do you choose?
 There’s no one “best” school!
 Some factors to consider: